eclipse-langium/langium-website/hugo/content/docs/recipes/utilities/caches.md

 Besides those specific caches, Langium also provides:

 * a simple cache that can be used for any kind of key-value-data
 * a context cache that stores a simple cache for each context object.
-The document cache and workspace cache are implemented using the context cache.
+The document cache and workspace cache are implemented using the context cache

 ## How to use it?